fundu-rs/fundu/fundu-systemd/README.md

 This crate is for you if you

 - seek a fast and reliable systemd compatible duration parser
-- want it to simply just work without diving into customizations
+- want it to simply just work without diving into many customizations
 - just like the systemd format
 - ...

-This crate is not for you if you want to customize the parser to a format which would not be compatible with `systemd`.
+This crate might not be for you if you want to customize the parser to a format which would not be compatible with `systemd`.
 See the main [fundu](../README.md) project, if you want to use a parser tailored to your needs.